 Night sweats and/or hot flashes affect 75 to 80 percent of women in menopause and perimenopause, and they can go on for years.
-Because night flashes are so prevalent and because the disruption of sleep they cause can have so many additional negative impacts, they are our Symptom of the Month.
+Because night flashes are so prevalent and because the disruption of sleep they cause can have so many additional negative impacts, we've broken down the ways you can find some relief.

 Oh, that flustered hypothalamus.
 Estrogen, the “master regulator” as neuroscientist Dr. Lisa Mosconi refers to it, is responsible for the onset of night sweats and hot flashes both.

 The hypothalamus regulates our body temperature.
 This part of the brain has lots of estrogen receptors and hums along happily as long as the estrogen keeps coming.

 But when estrogen declines in perimenopause and menopause (and less permanently, at other times of our lives), this brain structure gets confused, not sure if the body it’s regulating is freezing or overheating, and body temperature can roller coaster as the brain tries to figure it out.

 The major difference between hot flashes and night sweats is really when they occur: hot flashes during the day, and night sweats at night.
 Night sweats (and sometimes hot flashes) can also be characterized by excessive sweating, nausea, and headaches in menopause.